 Candidates must have an academic major or the equivalent in a subject in which full-time placement is available.
-They also must have their bachelor's or master's degree in their area of desired certification (e.g., someone wanting to teach biology must have a bachelor's or master's degree in biology.)
-Candidates with a degree in a closely associated area (e.g., engineering or environmental studies) must call the master in teaching program secretary at (206) 296-5759 to arrange an appointment with the master in teaching administrative coordinator to evaluate their transcripts.
+They also must have their bachelor's or master's degree in their area of desired certification (e.g., someone wanting to teach biology must have a bachelor's or master's degree in biology).
+Candidates with a degree in a closely associated area (e.g., engineering or environmental studies) must call the master in teaching program secretary at (206) 296-5759 to arrange an appointment with the administrative coordinator for evaluation of transcripts.